alessioborgi/Automatic_License_Plate_Recognition/README.md

 Copyright © 2022 Alessio Borgi

-PROJECT SCOPE: Automatic License Plate Recognition of a given Image/Video through ML and DL Techniques dedicated to Companies that would like to keep track and automatize gate accesses.
+PROJECT SCOPE: Automatic License Plate Recognition of a given Car Image/Video through ML and DL Techniques dedicated to Companies that would like to keep track and automatize gate accesses.

 PROJECT RESULTS:
 • Possibility to process three different typologies of recognition inputs: Images, Pre-Registered Videos, and Live-Videos.